Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 2.2.0 - 2023-xx-xx =
+* Add   - Add option to let user pick whether to save the last package or not.

 = 2.1.1 - 2023-01-02 =
 * Fix   - Save the selected package box and do not skip the package step.